Doing what we can to maintain the environment

 Take the Reduce, Reuse and Recycle Challenge:

 Reducing, reusing and recycling are three easy ways to help limit our environmental impact.
 Let us help you incorporate the 3Rs into your regular running routine AND on Race Day!
-Take the “Reduce, Reuse and Recycle Challenge” for any Scotiabank Calgary Marathon event and commit to making green choices on race day.
+Take the “Reduce, Reuse and Recycle Challenge” for any Calgary Marathon event and commit to making green choices on race day.

 Before you accept the challenge you will be asked to commit to adopting the 3Rs on Race Day: